Anatomy Scan: What to Expect at Your 18–22 Week Ultrasound

 Can I Eat or Drink Before the Anatomy Scan?

-Yes, you can eat or drink before your anatomy scan.
-However, it’s often recommended to avoid heavy meals or excessive fluids right before the appointment to guarantee ideal imaging conditions.
-Always follow your healthcare provider’s specific instructions.
+Yes, you can eat or drink beforehand.
+Avoiding a very heavy meal or excessive fluids right before the appointment can help with imaging conditions.
+Follow your healthcare provider’s specific guidance.

 Will I Receive a Copy of the Scan Images?

 Yes, you’ll usually receive a copy of the scan images.
-Your healthcare provider will guarantee you have access to them, helping you keep track of your baby’s development and share with family if desired.
+Your healthcare provider will make sure you have access to them so you can track your baby’s development and share them with family if you’d like.

 How Accurate Are the Findings From an Anatomy Scan?